juancancela/toy-robot/README.md

 # Toy Robot

+Simplistic example of a robot walking around a table from entrance up to the exit.

 ## System Requirements
 * NodeJS 4.2.3 LTS
 * Tested under Mac OSX 10.11.1 (El Capitan) and Fedora 23